bootdotdev/blog/content/clean-code/line-breaks-vs-code-lf-vs-crlf.md

   - /img/800/vscode-preview.webp
 ---

 Have you ever had the problem where you submit a pull request and the diff is much larger than it should be?
-Maybe the code looks identical, but GitHub tells you it's completely different?
+Maybe the code looks identical, but GitHub tells you it's completely different.

 This is typically due to a difference in **line endings**, especially the difference in `LF` vs. `CRLF`.
 Unix systems like Linux and macOS use `LF`, the line feed character, for line breaks by default.
-Windows, on the other hand, is special and uses `CR/LF`, carriage return AND line feed character, by default.
+Windows, on the other hand, is special and uses `CR/LF`, carriage return AND line feed characters, by default.

 ![Michael Scott condescending to the Windows OS](/img/800/12bb747ebc3c94d638257f18ab25d307-300x244.jpg)